-The Virginia Department of Education and participating schools pay for all of the educational and room and board expenses associated with the Governor's School.
-However, students will have the opportunity to participate in activities, such as bowling, going to the movies, and hiking.
-Consistent with Virginia Board of Education regulations that govern student activity fees there will be a non-refundable \$210 fee per student.
-The amount of the fee is determined by the cost of the activities or events that are part of the extra-curricular component of the program.
+The Virginia Department of Education and participating schools pay for all the educational and room and board expenses associated with the Governor's School.
+Consistent with Virginia Board of Education regulations that govern student activity fees there will be a non-refundable \$300 fee per student.
 Based on financial needs, students may make a request to the program Director for relief or reduction of the activity fee on a case-by-case basis.

-Previous GSA students have found that bringing between \$100 to \$150 is sufficient to cover expenses such as snacks, drinks, souvenirs, etc. There are many ATMs on campus for use with debit and credit cards.
+Students will have the opportunity to participate in activities, such as bowling, going to the movies, and hiking.
+Previous VGSA students have found that bringing between \$150 to \$200 is sufficient to cover expenses such as snacks, drinks, souvenirs, etc. There are many ATMs on campus for use with debit and credit cards.